 It was never built, but Hénard was given the chance to redesign the Place de l’Opéra.
 Construction on a ring road didn’t start until after the Second World War.

 Around the turn of the last century, the Bourbon Palace, across the River Seine from the Place de la Concorde, was considered too small to house the French parliament, which had doubled in size.

-Before he became an architect in the Art Deco style, Adolphe Thiers proposed replacing Square Barye on the eastern tip of Île Saint-Louis with an open air theater.
+Before he became an architect in the Art Deco style, Adolphe Thiers (not to be confused with the first president of the Third Republic) proposed replacing Square Barye on the eastern tip of Île Saint-Louis with an open air theater.

 Palace of the People

 As a young architecture student, Léon Jaussely — who would go on to author the most significant revision of Barcelona’s urban expansion plan, the Plan Cerdá (also see Unbuilt Barcelona) — dreamed up a Palace of the People for Paris, built north of a vastly expanded Place de la Bastille.

 The column in the center of the drawing is the July Column, which was erected in 1835-40 to commemorate the July Revolution.